-Even if you love the Fair, facing crowds like these with your little ones in tow might make you rethink your sanity.
-Don’t worry!
-You’re not nuts.
-The Fair is made for families.
-Whether you’ve got toddlers or tweens (even if both seem to have a knack for getting lost or picking the most public place possible for a major meltdown), our Survival Guide will ensure that not only is your entire party present and accounted for upon departure, but that your kids will be talking about this great family adventure all autumn long!
+Even if you love the Fair, facing crowds with little ones in tow might make you rethink your sanity.
+Never fear!
+The Washington State Fair is made for families.
+Whether you’ve got toddlers or tweens, our Survival Guide will ensure that not only is your entire party present and accounted for upon departure, but that your kids will be talking about this great family adventure all autumn long.

 Survival Tip #1: Plan Your “Must Do’s” Before You Leave

 No really.
 Do it.
 We all want to fly by the seat of our pants, but you waived bye-bye to spontaneous Fair adventures the day your kiddo became too heavy for the Ergo.
 Not only is there a ton of new stuff this year that even seasoned Fair-goers will want to explore, but planning ahead will save your sanity and give you the chance to prioritize.

 Double Bonus Tip: Print off a map (or use the mobile app) of the fairgrounds and circle your “must do or see” items.
 Then, hit these things first.
 That way, you can save some heartache in case folks poop out early (or eat too many deep fried Oreos).

 This is not the event to attend with your entire PEPS group or to allow your kiddo to fill the minivan with 5 of his or her closest pals.
 The death blow to any fun Fair trip is trying to rendezvous with the “sorry-we’re-an-hour-late” friend or attempting to corral so many people or coordinate schedules that you lose any hope of having a trip where most of your group gets to do what they want.
 Also, keeping track of too many kiddos in a sea of sugar-spiked youths is a recipe for complete meltdown (unless you want to put those cute baby leashes on all your kids’ friends, of course).